 Hence, you shouldn’t allow it to get messier with another unpaid loan.
 It is in your best interest to work out an actionable repayment plan before the loan is approved.

 To start with, you need to understand that you’ll have one more expense to pay each month.
-Hence, you might want to consider using personal finance planning tools such as budgets and automatic saving systems to put reins on your expenses.
+Hence, you might want to consider using personal financial planning tools such as budgets and automatic saving systems to put reins on your expenses.